-- 1) The Proposed Budget annually as required by the terms of this Agreement. - 2) Detailed statements of all Revenues received, and detailed statements of all direct expenditures for services and or expenses rendered or incurred to or on behalf of the Academy, whether incurred on-site or off-site, upon request. - 3) Reports on Academy operations, finances, and student performance shall be provided upon request, but not less frequently than two (2) times per year. - 4) Other information on a periodic basis to enable the Board to monitor IES's performance and the efficiency of its operation of the Academy, and to reconcile the Fee paid to IES. - G. Access to Records.
-IES shall keep accurate financial records pertaining to its operation of the Academy, together with all Academy financial records prepared by or in possession of IES, and shall retain all of these records for a period consistent with public school record retention policy approved by the State Board of Education.
-Academy financial records are the property of and are owned by the Academy, and shall be returned by IES to the Academy upon termination of this Agreement.
-IES and the Academy shall maintain the proper confidentiality of personnel, students, and other records as required by law. - H. Review of Operational Budget.
-The Academy Board shall be responsible for reviewing, revising and approving the annual Academy Budget. - L Annual Audit.
-The Board shall select and retain the independent auditors.
-The Academy shall pay for an annual audit the cost of which shall be included in the Approved Budget. - J. Other Financing.
-In accordance with the Contract and applicable law, the Board may apply to IES for financing from time to time.
-Any such financing shall be subject to a separate written agreement between the parties as to terms, and may cover the cost of funds for the development and on-going operations of any and all aspects of the Academy's program.
-The parties agree that other written agreements entered into by the parties will comply with the Contract, as well as any applicable LSSU and LSSU Charter Schools Office policies and guidelines.
-The Academy shall reimburse IES for any such financing from state school aid payment and/or other revenue sources.
+- 1) The Projected Budget annually as required by the terms of this Agreement. - 2) Detailed statements of all Revenues received, and detailed statements of all direct expenditures for services and or expenses rendered or incurred to or on behalf of the Academy, whether incurred on-site or off-site, upon request. - 3) Reports on Academy operations, finances, and student performance shall be provided upon request, but not less frequently than two (2) times per year. - 4) Other information on a periodic basis to enable the Board to monitor IES's performance and the efficiency of its operation of the Academy, and to reconcile

+- the Fee paid to IES. - 5) Monthly financial statements that (at a minimum) include: a balance sheet, an object-level detailed statement of revenues, expenditures and changes in fund balance that includes a comparison of budget-to-actual information, and an explanation of variances.
+The foregoing shall be presented to the Board in the form and format acceptable to the Board not less than five (5) working days prior to the Board meeting at which the information will be presented and discussed. - G. Access to Records.
+IES shall keep accurate financial records pertaining to its operation of the Academy, together with all Academy financial records prepared by or in possession of IES and shall retain all of these records for a period of five (5) years from the close of the fiscal year to which such records relate or as required by applicable law.
+IES and the Academy shall maintain the proper confidentiality of personnel, students, and other records as required by law.
+IES shall make available to the Academy, the Academy's auditors and to LSSU upon request all financial and other records related to the Academy. - H. Review of Operational Budget.
+The Academy Board shall be responsible for reviewing, revising, and approving the Budget of the Academy. - I. Annual Audit.
+The Academy Board shall select, retain, and pay for an annual audit (the cost of which shall be included in the Budget) in accordance with the Academy's authorizing documents and the School Aid Act. - J. Other Financing.
+The Board may apply to IES for financing from time to time.
+Any such financing shall be subject to a separate written agreement between the parties as to terms and may cover the cost of funds for the development and on-going operations of all aspects of the Academy's program.
+The parties agree that any other written agreement entered into by the parties will comply with the Contract as well as any applicable LSSU and LSSU Charter Schools Office policies or guidelines.
+The Academy shall reimburse IES for any such financing from state school aid payments and/or other revenue sources.